Skip to Content

 Are Uganda’s National Parks Safe to Visit?

 Yes.
 Uganda’s national parks are perfectly safe to visit.
 There is almost no crime to worry about in the national parks.
-That said, there are some safety concerns that need to be taken into account.

 Is Gorilla Trekking in Uganda Safe?